Inju Ha

 News

-Feb 21, 2026 Our paper Beyond the Ground Truth: Enhanced Supervision for Image Restoration is accepted to CVPR 2026.
+Feb 21, 2026 Two of my co-first-author papers, Beyond the Ground Truth: Enhanced Supervision for Image Restoration and Learning to Translate Noise for Robust Image Denoising, are accepted to CVPR 2026 and CVPR 2026 findings, respectively.

 Oct 13, 2025 I joined Naver Corp.
 HyperCLOVA X team as a visiting research scientist.